Azure/azure-arch-enterprise-bi-and-reporting/User Guides/8-Configure SQL Server Analysis Services.md

 # Analysis Services for Interactive BI

-The TRI helps you operationalize and manage tabular models in Analysis Services for interactive BI.
-The read-only AS servers are configured to handle interactive BI query load from client connections via a front end load balancer.
+The TRI helps you operationalize and manage tabular models in Analysis Services (AS) for interactive BI.
+The read-only AS servers are configured to handle interactive BI query load from client connections via a frontend load balancer.
 Analysis Services, tabular models, and their characteristics are explained [here]((https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/tabular-models-ssas))

 The SSAS Model Cache in this TRI consists of six components - their roles described in the [architectural overview] (..\CiqsInstaller\CiqsInstaller\core\HomePage.md)
 - Tabular Models